 Debbie Abrahams MP (Oldham East and Saddleworth)

-Debbie is a Labour Party politician in the UK, and has been Member of Parliament for Oldham East and Saddleworth since 2011.
+Debbie Abrahams is a Labour Party politician in the UK, and has been Member of Parliament for Oldham East and Saddleworth since 2011.
 The constituency lies to the east of Greater Manchester, and reaches from central Oldham up in to the Pennines and Saddleworth Moor.
-Debbie’s constituency includes part of the Peak District National Park and the RSPB’s Dovestone reserve where dunlin, Debbie’s species, can be found in the breeding season.View Species
+Debbie’s constituency includes part of the Peak District National Park and the RSPB’s Dovestone reserve where dunlin, the species she champions, can be found in the breeding season.View Species

 Harriett Baldwin MP (West Worcester)